TL;DR

 | Thematic Analysis | "What are they talking about?" | Pattern detection.
 Groups similar feedback into topics and sub-topics without manual tagging. |

 | Entity Recognition | "Who or what specifically?" | Granular accountability.
-Tags specific products, features, locations, agents, or competitors in feedback. |
+Tags specific products, features, locations, agents, or competitors. |

 | Intent Analysis | "What do they want?" | Routing and action.
 Detects praise, complaint, suggestion, question, or churn signals. |